 Author name : The author's name without academic degrees and not preceded by the word "by" followed by the name of the institution, address of institution and contact email.

-Abstract : Abstract should describe the entire content of the article with maximum of 250 word.
+Abstract : Abstract should describe the entire content of the article from 150 to 300 words.
 It is not allowed references to figures and tables.
 It is written in a straightforward, concise, and must include:

 Keyword : Use keywords can describe the content of article.
 It is written in 5 to 7 words.